Rose-ringed parakeet: Aviculture

 Rose-ringed parakeets are popular as pets and they have a long history in aviculture.
 The ancient Greeks kept the Indian subspecies P. krameri manillensis, and the ancient Romans kept the African subspecies P. krameri krameri.
+Captive bred birds have multiple colour mutations which include turquoise, cinnamon, olive, white, blue, violet, grey and yellow.
 Colour mutations of the Indian rose-ringed parakeet subspecies have become widely available in recent years.
 A blue colour morph mutation of the rose-ringed parakeet is also commonly kept in aviculture.
 Birds that display this mutation have solid light blue feathers instead of green.

 Mimicry

 Both males and females have the ability to mimic human speech.
 First, the bird listens to its surroundings, and then it copies the voice of the human speaker.
 Some people hand-raise rose-ringed parakeet chicks for this purpose.
 Such parakeets then become quite tame and receptive to learning.
-They have extremely clear speech and are one of the best talking parrots.
+They have extremely clear speech compared to other talking parrots.